Where we are headed as a church

 1) Our leadership (structure) is changing

-We are delighted to announce this year, we are expanding Nicola Moy’s current role as Director of Mission and Ministry at Christ Church W4, and Richard will be becoming Resource Church Lead.
+We are delighted to announce this year, we are expanding Nicola Moy’s current role as Director of Mission and Ministry to Vicar of Christ Church W4, and Richard will be becoming Resource Church Lead.
 Nicola will have oversight of the services and parish ministry of Christ Church W4, whilst Richard will be focusing on developing Christ Church W4 as a Resource Church, including leadership development within the church, revitalising other churches and providing resources for mission.
-They will continue to lead the church together as Nicola returns from sabbatical in March.
+They will continue to lead the church together.

 Changes to the Leadership Structure